com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework .md

 useful if you want to e.g. return a 404 or 403 due to the initial request being invalid.

+Cask intentionally provides a relatively low-level websocket interface.
+It leaves it up to you to manage open channels, react to incoming messages, or pro-actively send them out, mostly using the underlying Undertow webserver interface.
+While Cask does not model streams, backpressure, iteratees, or provide any higher level API, it should not be difficult to take the Cask API and build whatever higher-level abstractions you prefer to use.

 ### TodoMVC Api Server